PurpurMC/PurpurDocs/mkdocs/FAQ.md

 No seriously, we get asked this quite a lot.
 We built this wiki to answer all these questions so we wouldn't have to repeat them daily.

-I promise, this wiki covers every single option in purpur.yml - you wont find any missing entries. (the only exception is when a new option gets added; it might take a day or two before it's updated)
+I promise, this wiki covers every single option in purpur.yml - you won't find any missing entries. (the only exception is when a new option gets added; it might take a day or two before the wiki updates)

 {{ site_url }}/Configuration